kklmn/ParSeq/help/top.rst

 ParSeq
 ======

-Package ParSeq is a python software library for <ins>Par</ins>allel execution of <ins>Seq</ins>uential data analysis.
+Package ParSeq is a python software library for :underline:`Par`\ allel execution of :underline:`Seq`\ uential data analysis.
 It implements a general analysis framework with an adjustable data model (supports grouping, renaming, moving and drag-and-drop), plotters for 1D, 2D and 3D data, cross-data analysis routines and flexible widget work space suitable for single- and multi-screen